-Complete the Certificate of Delivery at the end of the application (A-103), indicating when and how you delivered the application to the Director of Employment Standards, the workplace party(ies) and any other affected parties.
+Complete the Certificate of Delivery at the end of the application (A-103A), indicating when and how you delivered the application to the Director of Employment Standards and any affected parties.

 Note: Delivering the application to the Director of Employment Standards is not the same as filing it with the Board.
 You must do both.